nrwl/nx/docs/shared/nx-plugin.md

 ### Listing your Nx Plugin

-Nx provides a utility (`nx list`) that lists all approved plugins.
+Nx provides a utility (`nx list`) that lists both core and community plugins.
 To submit your plugin, please follow the steps below:

 - Fork the [Nx repo](https://github.com/nrwl/nx/fork) (if you haven't already)
 - Update the [`community/approved-plugins.json` file](https://github.com/nrwl/nx/blob/master/community/approved-plugins.json) with a new entry for your plugin that includes name, url and description